-Apple picking starts in mid September.
+Apple picking starts in mid-September.
 There are wagon rides available for families with young children.
-All the fruit is grown using integrated pest management and natural methods of disease control to cut back on pesticide use.
+Plus, all their fruit is grown using integrated pest management and natural methods of disease control to cut back on pesticide use!

 10. Erickson Orchard

 In addition to its many fruit offerings, Erickson Orchard is an eco apple project farm.
-The owners partner with local beekeepers to encourage bee populations and use integrated pest management to cut back on pesticides.
+That means that the owners partner with local beekeepers to encourage bee populations and use integrated pest management to cut back on pesticides.

 You can find raspberries, strawberries, blueberries, and pears here throughout the year.
 September brings apple season, which runs through October.
 You can also get fresh vegetables, apple cider, jam and jelly, and baked goods like pies and doughnuts.